manybrain/mailinatordocs/README.md

 The new Mailinator documentation site is hosted on GitBook.
 The majority of the pages live on GitBook except for the API Reference, which is dynamically pulled from this directory.

+## OpenAPI Specification

-In the ([openapi directory](https://github.com/manybrain/mailinatordocs/tree/main/openapi)) is the OpenAPI specification for Mailinator's API.
+In the [openapi directory](https://github.com/manybrain/mailinatordocs/tree/main/openapi) is the OpenAPI specification for Mailinator's API.
 Any changes (bugs, updates, etc.) need to be made directly to that file.
 GitBook will refresh that connection and automatically pull in changes to the website.

+## Example API Library

+In the [api examples directory](https://github.com/manybrain/mailinatordocs/tree/main/api-examples) are code examples taken from our old API docs.
+The new docs don't yet provide examples for all of the languages we support.

+Note: No guarantee these code examples are accurate.

+## Old Documentation Site

-(The [old documentation site](https://github.com/manybrain/m8rdocs) still lives here but is very outdated.)
+The [old documentation site](https://github.com/manybrain/m8rdocs) still lives here but is out of date.

 ### Linting